Bluefalcon04v/DSA/recursive/basicProblems.md

 🔁 Counting and Printing (Very Basic)

-- ✅ Print numbers from 1 to N
+- ✅ Print numbers from 1 to N ✅
-- ✅ Print numbers from N to 1
+- ✅ Print numbers from N to 1 ✅
-- ✅ Print all even numbers from 1 to N
+- ✅ Print all even numbers from 1 to N ✅
-- ✅ Print all odd numbers from N to 1
+- ✅ Print all odd numbers from N to 1 ✅
-- ✅ Print each digit of a number (e.g., 123 → 1, 2, 3)
+- ✅ Print each digit of a number (e.g., 123 → 1, 2, 3) ✅

 🔄 Return Values (Sum, Product, etc.)

-- ✅ Return the sum of numbers from 1 to N
+- ✅ Return the sum of numbers from 1 to N ✅
-- ✅ Return the factorial of N
+- ✅ Return the factorial of N ✅
-- Return the N-th Fibonacci number
+- ✅ Return the N-th Fibonacci number ✅
-- Count how many times a digit (e.g., 7) appears in a number
+- ✅Count how many times a digit (e.g., 7) appears in a number
 - Return the sum of digits of a number

 🧠 Arrays & Strings